BaseMax/clipboard-history-manager/README.md

 # Clipboard History Manager

-Clipboard History Manager is a simple tool to monitor your clipboard, store clipboard content, and manage the saved history.
+Clipboard History Manager is a simple and efficient tool that allows users to manage and store clipboard content.
+The project provides a way to monitor clipboard changes, view saved clipboard history, and clear the entire clipboard history.

 ## Features